 Yellow fever can occur in two phases (the acute and toxic) which is marked by different signs and symptoms.
 The disease is difficult to diagnose in the early stages as it shares common signs and symptoms with severe malaria, viral hepatitis, dengue haemorrhagic fever and other haemorrhagic fevers.
-The virus has an incubation period of 3-6days once contracted.
+The virus has an incubation period of 3-6 days once contracted.

-The acute phase is marked by fever, muscle pain with prominent backache, headache, shivers, red eyes, loss of appetite, nausea and vomiting.
-Most patients improve and symptoms disappear after 3-4days.
+The acute phase is marked by fever, muscle pains with prominent backache, headache, shivers, red eyes, loss of appetite, nausea and vomiting.
+Most patients improve and symptoms disappear after 3-4 days.

 However 15% of patients enter the second more toxic phase within 24hours of initial symptoms.
-The phase is characterised by high fever, deterioration of body systems, jaundice (yellow colouration of the skin or the whites of the eyes), abdominal pains, vomiting, bleeding in mouth, eyes, nose or stomach and deterioration of kidney functions.
+The phase is characterised by high fever, deterioration of body systems, jaundice, (yellow colouration of skin or white particles around the eyes), abdominal pains, vomiting, bleeding in mouth, eyes, nose or stomach and deterioration of kidney functions.
 Half the patients who enter the toxic phase die within 10 to 14 days and the rest recover without significant damage to organs.